opendocsg/slw-judgments-backfill/2016_SGHC_42/report.md

 30     Thirdly, as I will also elaborate later below, Mr Ong was complaining about rulings of mine which went against him while ignoring those rulings which went in his favour.

 31     Fourthly, in respect of the mother’s estate, Mr Ong did not say in his affidavits for the present application that he could not render proper accounts because he did not know where the file or documents for that estate were.
-Indeed, the judgment of the district judge Seah Chi-Ling (“DJ Seah”) in respect of Mdm Ong’s 2013 action, _Ong Wui Swoon v Ong Wui Teck_ [2015] SGDC 270 (“DJ Seah’s Judgment”), did not indicate that Mr Ong’s failure to access documents to do a proper account of the assets of the mother’s estate was an issue.
+Indeed, the judgment of the district judge Seah Chi-Ling (“DJ Seah”) in respect of Mdm Ong’s 2013 action, _Ong Wui Swoon v Ong Wui Teck_ <span class="citation">[2015] SGDC 270</span> (“DJ Seah’s Judgment”), did not indicate that Mr Ong’s failure to access documents to do a proper account of the assets of the mother’s estate was an issue.

 32     If the proper rendering of accounts was still an issue in respect of the mother’s estate and if Mr Ong had a valid reason why he could not render such accounts, then the facts of that case would have to be considered.